-A new groundwater availability model, version 2.01 of the Trinity and Woodbine aquifers, was created recently and was utilized in the modeling of the selected management conditions within the District.
-The District will continue to use the updated model and will input newly collected data to refine the management conditions as it becomes available.
+A groundwater availability model, version 2.01 of the Trinity and Woodbine aquifers, was utilized in the modeling of the selected management conditions within the District.
+The District will continue to use the model until a new version is created and will input newly collected data to refine the management conditions as it becomes available.